Factbox: Russian oil flows to Europe drop amid contamination

 Besides Druzhba, oil sent to one of Russia’s top Baltic Sea ports, Ust-Luga, was also contaminated.

-At least 10 tankers with a combined 1 million tonnes of oil, normally worth more than $500 million at current prices, have already sailed from Ust-Luga since the problem arose.
+At least 15 tankers with a combined 1.5 million tonnes of oil, normally worth more than $715 million at current prices, have sailed from Ust-Luga since the problem arose.

 The cargoes mainly ended up with trading houses and are now marooned across Europe as they struggle to find buyers.
-As cargoes are stranded, freigh rates soared.
+As cargoes are stranded, freight rates soared.

-The Russian energy ministry said clean oil had reached Ust-Luga.
-Traders said clean oil in tankers was not expected before May 11.

-In the last few shipments from Ust-Luga, the level has improved to 35-75 ppm, trading sources said.
+Ust-Luga began loading clean oil around May 11-12, Russian officials and traders said.

 Buyers who have received contaminated oil now need to store it somewhere and dilute it with cleaner crude to lower the chloride levels, an operation that could cost millions of dollars for each large tanker, oil trading sources say.

-Oil at Ust-Luga could gradually be loaded onto ships mixed with better-quality crude.
+Oil from Ust-Luga tankers could gradually be loaded into storage tanks across Europe or through ship-to-ship operations to be mixed with better-quality crude.

 But cleaning out the Druzhba pipeline is more complicated.